Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

 or

 \end{defi}

-Similar to the addition operation (Definition~\ref{def:OPs.Add}), the condition for successfully completing this type of operation (where the result is not an $\bVoidError$ instance) is that the specified condition restrictions must be met in Step 1, Step 2 and Step 3.
+Similar to the addition operation (Definition~\ref{def:OPs.Add}), the condition for successfully completing this type of operation (where the result is not an $\bVoidError$ instance) is that the specified restrictions must be met in Step 1, Step 2 and Step 3.

-The significance of the restriction in Step 1 and Step 2 is same as Step 1 and Step 2 of complete sequential addition.
+The significance of the restriction in Step 1 and Step 2 of $\otimes$ is the same as the Step 1 and Step 2 of ${\oplus|_{\alpha}^{\beta}}$.
 The significance of the restriction in Step 3 is that after the screening, there are valid optional intervals left.
-But different from the complete sequential addition, for each element in the $\F$(2nd element) of the $\oie_{result}$, each interval segment follows the order of $\IdxT$, and the starting timestamp of the subsequent interval segment is later than or equal to the ending timestamp of the previous interval segment.
+Unlike ${\oplus|_{\alpha}^{\beta}}$, for each element in the $\F$(2nd element) of $\oie_{result}$, each interval follows the order of $\IdxT$, and the starting timestamp of the subsequent interval is greater than or equal to the ending timestamp of the previous interval segment.
 That is to say, the characteristic of multiplication lies in sorting, rather than emphasizing fairness within a domain like addition.

-Intuitively, this is a kind of unfairness in terms of sequence.
-In the Winter Olympics, there is a sport called downhill skiing.
-It requires athletes to compete alone on the track in a certain order, and those with shorter times are ranked higher.
+Intuitively, this is a kind of ``unfairness'' in terms of sequence.
+Downhill skiing is an official sport in the Winter Olympics.
+It requires skiers to compete alone on the track in a certain order, and those with shorter times are ranked higher.
 This sport is one of the few racing competitions where athletes have exclusive use of the track.
-The order of who goes first and who goes later is not random, it is determined by the preliminary round results.
-Skiers with better preliminary round results compete later.
-This order represents a form of unfairness, but before the finals, each skier already knows their starting position.
+The order of who goes first and who goes later is not random; it is determined by the preliminary round results.
+Skiers with better preliminary round results compete later, so before the finals, each skier already knows their starting position.

-In a downhill skiing race, athletes start the competition after the referee gives the command, and it is also a racing competition.
-Let $n$ skiers participate in the final, and $Skier_i$ is the $\bOIE$ instance corresponding to the event that the $i$-th skier participates in the final.

-The best skiing time of the $i$-th skier is $Tmin_i$, and the slowest skiing time is $Tmax_i$.
-The starting timestamp of the first skier in the final (that is, the start time of the whole competition) is $Ts_{\alpha}$, and the latest ending timestamp of the last skier (that is, the time when the whole competition must end) is $Ts_{\beta}$.
+Let $n$ skiers participate in the final, and $\oie_{skier_i}$ is the $\bOIE$ instance corresponding to the event in which the $i$-th skier participates in the final.
+Suppose the best skiing time of the $i$-th skier is $time^{min}_i(time^{min}_i > 0)$, and the slowest skiing time is $time^{max}_i(0 < time^{min}_i \leq time^{max}_i)$.
+The starting timestamp of the first skier in the final (that is, the start time of the whole competition) is $\TS_{\alpha}$, and the latest ending timestamp of the last skier (that is, the time when the whole competition must end) is $\TS_{\beta}$.